 Cast received their first big break when Elvis Costello had the group open for him on his summer 1994 U.K. tour.
 By the end of 1994, Cast had signed a record contract with Polydor Records, and began recording with John Leckie (XTC, Stone Roses).
 "Finetime," Cast's debut single, reached number 17 on the pop charts in the spring, followed by another hit single, "Alright," in the summer.
 All Change, the band's debut, was released in October of 1995, debuting in the British Top Ten.

 Over the course of 1996, Cast's audience continued to grow, as All Change worked its way toward platinum status, and the band toured America several times, gaining a cult audience.
 In the fall, the band released the single "Flying," their first new recording since their debut.
 The single entered the British charts at number four.
 Cast's second album, Mother Nature Calls, was released in the spring of 1997.
 Magic Hour, which boasted more refined songwriting, arrived two years later; 2001's Beetroot became the group's final album.
 However, the band re-formed in 2010, and played live dates in the U.S. and U.K. in 2011 to commemorate All Change's 15th anniversary.
-The reunion turned into a full-time proposition in 2012, when Cast released their John Leckie-produced comeback album, Troubled Times. ~ Stephen Thomas Erlewine
+The reunion turned into a full-time proposition in 2012, when Cast released their John Leckie-produced comeback album, Troubled Times.
+The album was well-received and the band toured worldwide in its support, gradually working on new material which they recorded piecemeal over a number of years at the Motor Museum in Liverpool with Al Groves (Bring Me the Horizon).
+Peter Wilkinson left the band in 2015 and was replaced by former La's guitarist Jay Lewis.
+Cast's sixth album Kicking Up the Dust was finally released in 2017. ~ Stephen Thomas Erlewine